Raji Sourani

-Raji Sourani (راجي الصوراني; born 31 December 1953 in Gaza City) is a human rights lawyer, the director of the Palestinian Center for Human Rights, and a former member of the Popular Front for the Liberation of Palestine.
+Raji Sourani (راجي الصوراني; born 31 December 1953 in Gaza City) is a human rights lawyer, the director of the Palestinian Centre for Human Rights, and a former member of the Popular Front for the Liberation of Palestine.

 He was an Amnesty International prisoner of conscience in 1985 and 1988, member of International Commission of Jurists EXCO and IDAL EXCO, and Vice President of the International Federation of Human Rights.
 He was a recipient of the Robert F Kennedy Human Rights Award in 1991, given each year to an individual whose courageous activism is at the heart of the human rights movement and in the spirit of Robert F. Kennedy's vision and legacy.
 In 1995, he founded the Palestinian Centre for Human Rights and is its director.

 Sourani was active in the cases of Palestinians representing deportation, and in monitoring the conditions of Israeli prisons and detentions.
 He remains an unreserved critic of human rights violations occurring on both sides of the conflict.

 Sourani was selected for the 2003 Oak Institute for Human Rights Fellowship at Colby College in Waterville, Maine.
 He was denied a permit to exit Gaza to attend a human rights conference in September 2008.
 Sourani was co-awarded the Right Livelihood Award on September 26, 2013 for "his unwavering dedication to the rule of law and human rights under exceptionally difficult circumstances".

 Sourani served "a three-year sentence [1979-1982] imposed by an Israeli court which convicted him of membership in the Popular Front for the Liberation of Palestine, a designated terrorist organization by Israel.
 He was also denied a US entry visa in 2012.
 Sourani was imprisoned an additional three times, in 1985 and 1986, and held in administrative detention in 1988.
 Sourani was named a Prisoner of Conscience by Amnesty International during his 1988 detention.
 During the Israeli detention Sourani was beaten and subjected to mental and physical torture.